 From drama to democracy, from Shakespeare to the White House, from Botticelli to gender politics, our culture has been continuously inspired by its classical models.
 If you want to really understand the history of the last 3,000 years you need to start with the ideas that shaped it, and still shape it.

 This course embraces literature, history, art and architecture, politics, law and philosophy - this is joined up culture and will give you a depth and breadth of knowledge not just about the ancient world but about your world too.

-Classical Civilisation is very highly regarded by universities across a wide range of disciplines.
-Many universities, including Oxford and Cambridge recommend A Level Classical Civilisation for students intending to read Classics, Classical Studies or Ancient History, and a knowledge of the classical past is particularly useful for the study of history, English, politics, art and philosophy.
+Many universities, including Oxford and Cambridge recommend A-level Classical Civilisation for students intending to read Classics, Classical Studies or Ancient History, and a knowledge of the classical past is particularly useful for the study of history, English, politics, art and philosophy.

 A-level Classical Civilisation does not require GCSE Classical Civilisation and does not involve the study of ancient languages, although a grade 7 grade in English Literature would be expected.

 We are what we repeatedly do.
 Excellence, then, is not an act, but a habit